chuckmasterson/chuckmasterson.github.io/_posts/2019-09-17-on-anarchists-trains-babies.md

 me breathily, “God was Aztec, though.”
 Cheyenne has nowhere decent to get a milkshake, and in a hot town like that, I think that speaks volumes about the derangement of their priorities.
 I read more of that Carl Jung down the embankment, and slept a night, and waited for the next morning’s train.
-Well, at least I got to sleep, anyhow.
+Well, at least I got some sleep.

-I caught the train successfully the next morning, hand-over-handing my way back it over the narrow bridge while drivers below paid me no attention.
+I caught the train successfully the next morning, hand-over-handing my way back it across the narrow bridge while drivers below paid me no attention.
 Finally I was home free: whatever I’d been riding to get here wasn’t the M-DENLAU, but this far out of Denver and at this time of the morning, this train clearly was.
 I rode very evasively through the Air Force base, then found myself free again in